- Children of all ages face problems and challenges.

 Help them come up with an accurate statement to identify the problem.
 “Your friend doesn’t want to play catch with you right now”.
 Help them come up with actions they can do to find alternative outcomes to the situation.
 1) How about you ask your friend what they want to play?
 Can you play that first and then catch?
 2) How about you go ask another friend if they want to play?
 3) How about we introduce ourselves to those kids over there and see if they want to play?
 4) How about you and I play catch?

 Come up with different alternatives to approach the problem, pick one, and test it out.
 It’s not the outcome that’s important, but the way you are teaching your little one to address a problem or challenge.
-Using realistic language, coming up with specific actions, and testing them will provide your kid with a feeling of confidence and competence, expand his way of thinking, and change the course of his thoughts.
+Using realistic language, coming up with specific actions, and testing them will provide your kid with a feeling of confidence and competence, expand their way of thinking, and change the course of their thoughts.
 This will foster skills like judgement, planning, anticipation, and, ultimately, mental flexibility when approaching a problem.